taemini/class-hydrator/README.md

-###Caution: This is in progress.
-Do not install this package.

 #class-hydrator

 When you stringify an instance of a typescript class, it loses its **class type** and it's impossible to use methods of it.